CI-CSE/ci-cse.github.io/_people/ilgiz-mustafin/interests.md

 (invariant clauses mentioning public class members) is out of scope of the function.

-A possible follow-up research is verification of concurrent programs using object-oriented programming.
-While several approaches exist for verifying concurrent programs, few take advantage of class invariants.
-I am interested in researching how much invariant slicing can help in writing and verifying concurrent OOP programs.

 Besides semantic challenges, effective software verification must also handle practical needs of industry applications.
 I am interested in finding pragmatic solutions.